Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 He went to go sit next to dad.
 Decided he didn’t wanna sit at all and paced the room a while, then…fuck it.

 He went to put on his shoes.
-“I’m goin’ for a run.”
+"I’m goin’ for a run."

-“Josh…wait.”
+"Josh…wait."

 Dad abandoned his game, and grabbed his running shoes too.
 Okay.
 Sure.
 Mom just hugged herself a little tighter on the couch and watched the news.